telcat/vagrant-proxmox/README.md

 $ vagrant box add dummy dummy_box/dummy.box
 ```

-Then create a Vagrantfile that looks like the following:
+Then for an openvz container create a Vagrantfile that looks like the following:

 ```
 Vagrant.configure('2') do |config|